seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Are you of fourscore pounds a year?

 **FROTH**
-Yes, an’t please you, sir.
+Yes, an't please you, sir.

 **ESCALUS**
 So.
 What trade are you of, sir?

 **POMPHEY**
-Tapster; a poor widow’s tapster.
+Tapster; a poor widow's tapster.

 **ESCALUS**
-Your mistress’ name?
+Your mistress' name?

 **POMPHEY**
 Mistress Overdone.